kkwong44/travelogue/README.md

 ![home-page-administrators](/readme/images/home-page-registered.png)

-**Mobile Devices**
+#### Responsive on Mobile Devices

 For mobile devices, 1 post per row and side widgets are re-arranged below the posts.

 ![home-page-collapsed](/readme/images/home-page-mobile.png)

-**Filter Posts**
+#### Filter Posts

-Users should be able to view posts that is more relavent to them.
+Users should be able to view posts that is more relevant to them.

 This site can narrow down the posts by offering filters to the users by Country or Author.

-*Filter By Country*
+##### Filter By Country

 Select a country from the side widget for "Popular Countries" or the country from a post.
 All the posts related to the selected country will return as a new list.
-A message will say "No Posts Found!" when there are no posts for the selected country and the side widgit shows the current filter is set to the selected country.
+A message will say "No Posts Found!" when there are no posts for the selected country and the side widget shows the current filter is set to the selected country.
 Select "All" to clear the current filter.

 ![posts-filtered-by-country](/readme/images/posts-by-country.png)

-*Filter By Author*
+##### Filter By Author

 Select your own posts from the side widget for "My Posts" or an author from a post.
 All the posts related to the selected author will return as a new list.
-A message will say "No Posts Found!" when there are no posts for the selected author and the side widgit shows the current filter is set to the selected author.
+A message will say "No Posts Found!" when there are no posts for the selected author and the side widget shows the current filter is set to the selected author.
 Select "All" to clear the current filter.

 ![posts-filtered-by-country](/readme/images/posts-by-author.png)

-### Create New Post
+### Create New Posts

 Registered users should allow to create new personal posts.